 All financial assets and financial liabilities are recognized at the time when the Group becomes a party to the contractual provisions of the instrument.
 All the financial assets are derecognized at the time when the Group losses control of the contractual rights that comprise the financial assets.
-All financial liabilities are derecognized at the time when the obligation specified in the contract is discharged, cancelled, or expires.
+All financial liabilities are derecognized at the time when they are extinguished that is, when the obligation specified in the contract is discharged, cancelled, or expires.
 Any gains or losses on de-recognition of the financial assets and financial liabilities are taken to the consolidated statement of profit or loss.